Selectra-Dev/selectra-standards/back-end/php-specifications.md

 Since we use docker to build our apps, the developer is free to work with any PHP version he is used to.
 ## Coding style

-The developper **MUST** follow the [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-2](http://www.php-fig.org/psr/psr-2/) specifications in order to facilitate maintenance.
+The developer **MUST** follow the [PSR-1](http://www.php-fig.org/psr/psr-1/) and [PSR-2](http://www.php-fig.org/psr/psr-2/) specifications in order to facilitate maintenance.

 ## Comments

-The code **SHOULD** be commmented if the developpers feels it's necessary.
-If the developper do choose to use comments in his code, the comments **MUST** follow the specifiactions of [phpDocumentor](https://www.phpdoc.org/docs/latest/index.html)
+The code **SHOULD** be commmented if the developers feels it's necessary.
+If the developer do choose to use comments in his code, the comments **MUST** follow the specifiactions of [phpDocumentor](https://www.phpdoc.org/docs/latest/index.html)

 ## Deployement